Managing user consent to apps in Microsoft 365

 If you turn this setting on, those apps will ask users for permission to access your organization’s data, and users can choose whether to allow it.
 If you turn this setting off, then admins must consent to those apps before users may use them.
 In this case, consider setting up an admin consent workflow in the Azure portal so users can send a request for admin approval to use any blocked app.

-A user can give access only to apps they own that access their Office 365 information.
+A user can give access only to apps they own that access their Microsoft 365 information.
 They can't give an app access to any other user's information.

 Turning user consent on or off